It’s a worrying time to be in charge.

 Now we’re worrying about things like:

-• Are we vulnerable to cyber attack?
+Are we vulnerable to cyber attacks?

-• How do I protect my team’s mental health and wellbeing?
+How do I protect my team’s mental health and well-being?

-• Can we pivot to online services quickly enough?
+Can we pivot to online services quickly enough?

-• Are we environmentally responsible?
+Are we environmentally responsible?

-• Do we have an inclusive work environment?
+Do we have an inclusive work environment?

-• Does our organisation need redesigning?
+Does our organisation need redesigning?

-• Is our vision clear enough for people and customers to engage with?
+Is our vision clear enough for people and customers to engage with?

 How to lead when you’re worried

 Your worries aren’t going anywhere.
 The most successful leaders aren’t the people that are the best at their jobs, or who have the easiest run of it.
-They’re the ones who take stress and uncertainty in their stride, and steer themselves, their teams and their organisations through madness and emerge stronger for it.
+They’re the ones who take stress and uncertainty in their stride, steer themselves, their teams and their organisations through madness and emerge stronger for it.

 Tip #1: Set clear expectations

 In 2021, with staff juggling families, home-schooling and lockdowns, it’s important to be connected, compassionate and flexible.
-However, a lack of clarity about expectations and deliverables will only add stress to their already full plates as they try to guess and infer what they should be doing.
+However, a lack of clarity about expectations and deliverables will only stress their already full plates as they try to guess and infer what they should be doing.
 Reduce the decision load and ambiguity by creating as much certainty as possible.

 Next Steps

-• Ask your team what they need certainty about right now
+Ask your team what they need certainty about right now

-• Agree on ground rules for meetings, timelines and communication
+Agree on ground rules for meetings, timelines and communication

-• Readjust priorities and projects in collaboration with affected staff members
+Readjust priorities and projects in collaboration with affected staff members

-• Hold people accountable, with compassion.
+Hold people accountable with compassion.

 Tip #2: Choose the right outlet